Answers to Workers’ Compensation Questions From a Columbus Attorney

 The simplest way is to ask your doctor when you make the initial appointment.
 You may also call the employer's MCO, the BWC at 1-800-644-6292, or research BWC certified providers (by name, location and/or specialty) at the BWC's website.

-In general, medical bills should be payable in an allowed claim.
-You should give your claim number to all of your medical providers who treat you in your claim.
+Medical bills should be payable in an allowed claim.
+Give your claim number to all of your medical providers who treat you in your claim.
 They will then request authorization for the medical treatment they request from the MCO.

-What should I do if I start getting medical bills?
+What should I do if I get medical bills?

 You should forward the bills to your MCO or self-insured employer.
-Bills that are not paid can be appealed to the BWC for further investigation.
+Unpaid bills can be appealed to the BWC for further investigation.

 Can I get reimbursed for prescriptions?